Samagra-Development/docs/docs/Form Management Module.md

   ```
   getIFormManagementContract().downloadODKForms(new FormDownloadListener(), formsToBeDownloaded);
-  //formsTobeDownloaded is a HashMap<String, String> with Key = Form ID for the form to be downloaded and Value = Form Name of the form to be downloaded
+  //formsTobeDownloaded is a HashMap<String, FormDetails> with Key = Form ID for the form to be downloaded and Value = Form Details of the form to be downloaded, you will receive it from the List of forms downloaded
   ```

 FormDownloadListener is a listener to listen to the response of the download task, with callbacks mentioned ahead.